Shriii19/Beyond3D-1.0/README.md

 This demo has no environment variables and makes no API calls.
 For a real provider, use a backend/serverless endpoint and keep credentials in server-side environment variables (for example `OPENAI_API_KEY`); never use a `VITE_` prefixed secret.

-## Performance

-The visual layer is CSS/GPU-friendly, uses a bounded particle count, avoids network calls, and honors `prefers-reduced-motion`.
-The displayed 60 FPS value is a target, not a measured claim.

 ## Future improvements